-Note 1: When the wake-up is due to an interrupt and the GIEH (and GIEL if low priority) bit(s) are set, the TOSU, TOSH and TOSL are updated with the current value of the PC.
+Note 1: When the wake-up is due to an interrupt and the GIEL or GIEH bit is set, the TOSU, TOSH and TOSL are updated with the current value of the PC.
 The STKPTR is modified to point to the next location in the hardware stack.